-Here are 13 simple changes you can make to curb some of those pesky temptations and ultimately prevent Financial Seduction in the future:
+Here are 13 simple changes you can make to curb some of your most common pitfalls and ultimately prevent financial temptations in the future:

 - Stop comparing yourself to others.
 Comparison is the thief of joy.
 What’s important to your friend or colleague may not be of value to you.
 Just because they want to spend their money on something, doesn’t mean you should too.